awslabs/LISA/lib/docs/config/api-tokens.md

 ## Managing Tokens via API

-Token management via API will always be availble to admins.
+Token management via API will always be available to admins.
 Users need to be members of the API Group in order to utilize the `/api-tokens` endpoint.

 If no API tokens exist it is required to authenticate via JWT token.